loup-brun/hugo-cite/docs/content/usage.md

 You must first provide a **[CSL-JSON](https://citeproc-js.readthedocs.io/en/latest/csl-json/markup.html) bibliography file**.
 (Other formats, such as BiBTeX, are _not_ supported.)
-In Zotero for instance, this can be accomplished by selecting the CSL JSON format when exporting a collection.
+In Zotero for instance, this can be accomplished by selecting the CSL-JSON format when exporting a collection.
 Just include `bib` in the filename (such as `bibliography.json`,`oh-my-bib.json`, or simply `bib.json`) and save it inside your Hugo project directory.

 Here is an example: